-For the 2017-2018 school year, DRC reported analyses of wrong-to-right answer changes, response times, gain scores, and unusual response patterns.
+For the 2022-2023 school year, DRC reported analyses of gain scores, unusual response patterns, and test duration.
+Previously, DRC reported analysis of gain scores, unusual response patterns, response times1, and wrong-to-right answer changes2.
 These analyses identify classrooms and schools for which these metrics are well above the state average.
-GOSA uses the four analyses to flag schools for the assessment audit (see appendix for more calculation details).
+This year, GOSA uses the three analyses to flag schools for the assessment audit (see appendix for more calculation details).
 All calculations exclude classrooms with fewer than eight students.
 It is important to note that the results of these analyses are used as an initial flag to spur further investigation of many indicators to determine if any cheating occurred.
 The results of the analyses do not indicate that cheating necessarily occurred.